jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

 Explanations:

 - Cell metadata, if present, is represented as a top YAML block of the directive.
-- The MIME type keyed entries from the output's `data` attribute are represented as individual objects, consistent with JSON lines format, each MIME type occupying a separate line and serialized without any newline formatting to improve the behavior of text-based diffs.
+- The MIME type keyed entries from the output's `data` attribute are represented as individual objects, each line being a valid parsable
+  JSON object, each MIME type occupying a separate line and serialized without any newline formatting to improve the behavior of text-based diffs.
   Organization of the MIME type data into separate objects on single lines improves readability and ensures that each line is a valid self-contained JSON object.
 On parsing the directive, a **_merge_** operation should be performed to construct a single `data` object containing all `mimetype` keys.
-- Other cell attributes, like `output_type` or `execute_count` for `execute_result` cell outputs, are represented in the info-string of the directive.
+- Other cell attributes, like `output_type` or `execute_count` for `execute_result` cell outputs, are represented in the info-string of the directive as key/value pairs.

 #### Raw cells